| |

 Tips and tricks for how to make a bed fluffy and full like the magazines but for less than luxury bedding without sacrificing comfort.

 I don’t know of any other technical term for this one, but you know what I’m talking about, right?
-You know how magazines seem to have all the tricks for how to make a bed big and fluffy so that they look like giant marshmallows and you just want to throw yourself on them and sink deep into their squishy pillowy goodness?
+You know how magazines seem to have all the tricks for how to make a big bed look fluffy so that they look like giant marshmallows?

 Yeah, that.

-I wanted a kind of fluffy bed that dreams are made of when finishing our master bedroom makeover.
+I wanted a kind of fluffy bed that dreams are made of when finishing our primary bedroom makeover.

 linen and wood headboard with throw pillows and fluffy bedding

 Lots of research later… (Who the heck researches fluffy beds?
-Ya girl.)
+This girl.)

 All I kept coming up with were $400+ duvets and $50+ pillow inserts and well yeah… if I’m paying that much money for my bedding, it BETTER be fluffy.
 And also do my taxes for me.